iochoa/alico/README.md

-This README file will detail the usage and purpose of the SAMStreamer AliCo.
+This README file will detail the usage and purpose of the SAM compressor AliCo.

 AliCo is a compressor and decompressor for SAM files and reference files.
 It can be downloaded from github.com/iochoa/Streamer_SAMfiles.